Manufacturer

 Amnesia Haze

-Amnesia Haze is a longtime star in the Amsterdam coffeeshop scene and is considered a cross of several landrace strains believed to have originated in Jamaica and Asia.
+Amnesia Haze is a longtime star in the Amsterdam coffeeshop scene and is thought to be a cross of several landrace strains believed to have originated in Jamaica and Asia.
 She has won several Cannabis Cup titles and is very popular

 We hope you enjoyed our article "Haze: A unique and versatile marijuana strain".
-In another article you can Learn more about Purple Haze.
+You can read another article at learn more about Purple Haze.